Skip to main content

 She looked at her mother’s eyes beaming with joy.

 She could not sleep all night.
 It seemed like the longest night of her life.
-She opened her laptop hoping to get some work done.
+She opened her laptop, hoping to get some work done.
 There they were.
 Two happy faces.
 A perfect couple in her wallpaper.
 She logged into a social networking site.
 Typed “Sandra D'Souza”.
-That’s that girl’s name as far as she remembered.
+That’s the girl’s name as far as she remembered.
 There she was.
 With her husband.
 In the perfect family portrait.
 With their parents and siblings.
 She sighed.
-Only if he knew his perfect world has crushed like hers.
+Only if he knew his perfect world had been crushed like hers.

 She left a message.
 “We are going to your home to talk about our so-called healthy marriage.
 Our families are not going to know”… she disconnected the phone as tears came back…

 She has chosen her dream life with him over every odd.
-She loved him and that’s all that mattered.
+She loved him, and that’s all that mattered.
 She was ready to be his bride and face the odds.
 She stared at herself in the mirror.
-It looked like she was sick for days, those bags under her sleep-deprived eyes and her face looked dull.
+It looked like she was sick for days, with those bags under her sleep-deprived eyes, and her face looked dull.
 She sighed.

 Walking to the breakfast table, she sat down in front of her parents.